craftercms/docs/source/.new-ia/by-role/developer/plugins/build-your-own/site-plugins.rst

 |

-After installing our plugin, we can now verify that our component plugin is available in |siteTools| Content Types
+After installing our plugin, we can now verify that our component plugin is available in |projectTools| Content Types

 .. figure:: /_static/images/developer/plugins/site-plugins/plugins-sample-component.jpg
    :align: center